rajinder-yadav/furi/README.md

 furi.use('/admin',router);
 ```

 __NOTE__: Top-level middlewares, even when mounted to a router, that are then mounted to the route-path will always remain top-level middlewares.
+Array based middleware routes are declared further below.

 ### Declaring a Handler Class

 To declare the class based handler, you will need to:

 1. Subclass "__BaseRouterHandler__".
-2. Override the "handle" method.
+2. Override the "__handle()__" method.

 __NOTE__: You can also declare a class based middleware, the handler function will also need to accept the "__next__" argument.